wallymathieu/assertfail/_posts/2020-09-05-Dependency-injection-in-FSharp.md

     }

 let env = Env()
-let userRepository=env :> IUserRepository
-let shoppingListRepository=env :> IShoppingListRepository
-let shoppingService = ShoppingService (userRepository, shoppingListRepository)
+let shopping = Shopping (env :> IUserRepository, env :> IShoppingListRepository)

-shoppingService.AddShoppingListM "a@a"
+shopping.AddShoppingListM "a@a"
 |> fun listA -> async {
     let! list = listA
     printfn "%A" list
 } |> Async.Start
 ```

-I usually write F# with a mix of currying and constructor injection, but using `ReaderT` seems like a nice alternative.
+I usually write F# with a mix of currying and constructor injection and have not tried out using `ReaderT` for service dependencies.
+The use of `ReaderT` lets you remove the amount of parameters you might otherwise need to pass around, why it can be helpful as another tool in your toolbelt to decompose your code.